MohammedHassanB/The-Grand-Hotel/readme.md

 # The Grand Hotel
-# project url with netlify:https://the-grand-hotel-mo.netlify.app/
+## project url with netlify:https://the-grand-hotel-mo.netlify.app/
-# project url with vercel:https://the-grand-hotel.vercel.app/
+## project url with vercel:https://the-grand-hotel.vercel.app/

-## The project:The Grand Hotel
-# Overview:
+## Overview:
 -an internal hotel managment app to manage the bookings, cabins and guests.
-# Business requrements:
+## Business requrements:
 -Authentication
 -Dashboard
 -Check in/out